jpedro/jpedro.github.io/stuff.md

 The internets tell me mastery is spending 10 thousand hours doing something.
 Sweet but I prefer this:

 It's when you made all the possible mistakes you can.
-Several times.
+Many, many times.

 Even then, maybe...